Guide collection

 What does this page help the reader do first?

-Body Types and Constitution Tendencies should first answer the reader's real task: Choose a body type page without treating one symptom as a diagnosis.
+Body Types should first answer the reader's real task: Compare the nine body type pages by tendency, common overlap, food-language caution, and stop point.
 Start with nine constitution tendencies, then compare it with Balanced.
 That sequence keeps the page from becoming a loose encyclopedia entry.
 The reader should know whether this is a body type, daily sign, food-culture term, quiz path, or safety boundary before reading deeper.
 If that first task is not clear, more detail will only make the page heavier rather than more useful.
-Read first: Body Types and Constitution Tendencies is a page group chooser for cultural understanding and safer navigation.
+Read first: Body Types is a page group chooser for cultural understanding and safer navigation.
 Keep the local cue small: one term, one context, one comparison, and one reason to stop if the question turns personal.
 Do not use this page for diagnosis, treatment, dosage, personal diet rules, herbs, supplements, medication decisions, urgent symptoms, or delaying qualified care.
 Next, choose the linked comparison, source, or safety page that matches the original task.

-Body Types and Constitution Tendencies should answer the first reader task before background material appears. nine constitution tendencies gives the local cue, and Balanced should feel like a useful comparison rather than a detour.
+Body Types should answer the first reader task before background material appears. nine constitution tendencies gives the local cue, and Balanced should feel like a useful comparison rather than a detour.

 BalancedQi Deficiency